nervosnetwork/rfcs/rfcs/0009-output-commitments/0009-output-commitments.md

 ## TXO Commitments using MMR

-TXO Commitments using MMR is posed by [Perter Todd][2], this rfc is mostly same with Perter's design.
+TXO Commitments using MMR is posed by [Perter Todd][2], this RFC is mostly same with Perter's design.
 But there are still some difference in detail.

 ### Structure

 The key of output consist of a transaction hash and an index, so we can't organize the output into a MMR directly.
-The outputs inner a transaction are built into a CBMT(rfc#0006) and this subtrees are organized into a MMR.
-The leaf of MMR is the hash of CBMT's root, transaction hash and CBMT size.
+So the outputs inner a transaction are built together into a CBMT(RFC#0006), then these CBMTs are organized into a MMR.
+So every leaf of MMR will have a corresponding CBMT, and a leaf is hash of CBMT's root, transaction's hash and CBMT's size.

 Suppose we have 2 transactions, the first transaction have 4 outputs and second have 3 outputs, the MMR would be: